 Top ESC250 ranking - #127 in 2018

-Australia's golden girl, Jessica Mauboy returned to the contest to compete in 2018 after representing the land down under during the 2014 interval act.
-'We Got Love' may have been Australia's lowest scoring entry in Eurovision, but it isn't the nation's lowest entry in the Top 250.
-Jess entered at the respectable 127th spot on the list in 2018 but she might need the love this year.
-Like Guy Sebastian, Jess is at risk of dropping under the 250 in the 2020 edition of Top 250 as she currently is sitting at #223
+Australia's golden girl, Jessica Mauboy returned to the Contest to compete in 2018 after representing the land down under during the 2014 interval act.
+Jessica entered at the respectable 127th spot on the list in 2018.
+Like Guy Sebastian, Jessica has dropped under the 250 in the 2020 edition as she currently is sitting at #309

 Olivia Newton-John - 'Long Live Love' (1974)